Apollo 11: Landing

 When Armstrong again looked outside, he saw that the computer's landing target was in a boulder-strewn area just north and east of a 300 ft crater (later determined to be West crater), so he took semi-automatic control.
 Armstrong considered landing short of the boulder field so they could collect geological samples from it, but could not since their horizontal velocity was too high.
 Throughout the descent, Aldrin called out navigation data to Armstrong, who was busy piloting Eagle.
 Now 107 ft above the surface, Armstrong knew their propellant supply was dwindling and was determined to land at the first possible landing site.

 Armstrong found a clear patch of ground and maneuvered the spacecraft towards it.
 As he got closer, now 250 ft above the surface, he discovered his new landing site had a crater in it.
 He cleared the crater and found another patch of level ground.
 They were now 100 ft from the surface, with only 90 seconds of propellant remaining.
 Lunar dust kicked up by the LM's engine began to impair his ability to determine the spacecraft's motion.
 Some large rocks jutted out of the dust cloud, and Armstrong focused on them during his descent so he could determine the spacecraft's speed.

 A light informed Aldrin that at least one of the 67 in probes hanging from Eagle's footpads had touched the surface a few moments before the landing and he said: "Contact light!"
 Armstrong was supposed to immediately shut the engine down, as the engineers suspected the pressure caused by the engine's own exhaust reflecting off the lunar surface could make it explode, but he forgot.
 Three seconds later, Eagle landed and Armstrong shut the engine down.
 Aldrin immediately said "Okay, engine stop.
 ACA—out of detent."
 Armstrong acknowledged: "Out of detent.
 Auto."
 Aldrin continued: "Mode control—both auto.
 Descent engine command override off.
 Engine arm—off.
 413 is in."

 ACA was the Attitude Control Assembly—the LM's control stick.
 Output went to the LGC to command the reaction control system (RCS) jets to fire.
 "Out of Detent" meant the stick had moved away from its centered position; it was spring-centered like the turn indicator in a car.
-LGC address 413 contained the variable that indicated the LM had landed.
+Address 413 of the Abort Guidance System (AGS) contained the variable that indicated the LM had landed.